Wildlander-mod/wildlander-mod.github.io/_01Support/KnownIssues.md

 ![image](https://user-images.githubusercontent.com/26418143/175317923-9cdc1a68-4653-4e18-a274-d48cf8feeea0.png)

 ---

-### Properties Without Pestering

-After starting a new game dialogue to purchase player homes will not show at first.
-This can be fixed by saving the game and loading the save.

----
 ## Quests
-* Impossible to complete Finding Velehk Sain quest without console commands
-* You don't get any reward for returning the Ring of Pure Mixtures to Dawnstar' Pestle and Mortar
-* Pieces of the Past quest is broken
-* halldir's "summons" in halldir's cairn are located in the walls, and simply "move" when they're summoned
-* When doing the first real Dark Brotherhood Mission.
-You get an optional Objective of killing someone in Windhelm.
-* Trying to become thane of riften so that I can get the house for cheaper.
-Did the the entire skooma quest and I didn’t asked by her at all to help the people of riften.
-* Captain Valnir does not accept a Missive quest item, the only conversation options available with him are about his quest to go meddle with a dragon priest.
-* When fighting Mikael to leave carmilla alone the quest does not move to the next step, it instead acts like nothing happened.
-I fought him over and over hoping it would complete that step and it never did.
-* Issue with Paarthurnax quest line (When talking to Paarthurnax during the "Paarthurnax" quest line, both "The Blades say you deserve to die" and "You speak wisely, yet how can I be sure you won't return to your old ways?" dialogue trees lead to Paarthurnax stating that Alduin has been defeated.)
-* Stuck NPC Fort Greenwall - Stormcloak NPC gets stuck in a door if he can't be killed then the fort won't be cleared, preventing the quest from advancing.
-* The carriage during Compelling Tribute quest vanishes upon immediate completion
-* Failing to Garrison outside of Fort Sungard causes Unfinishable Questline
-* Talking to Ulfric Incorrect Travel Marker to Fort Kastav

 1. No boss to kill for trouble in skyrim at Druadach Redoubt or Blind Cliff Cave
 * Sometimes quests can spawn for locations you have already cleared, or require another quest to be done first.
 Use console command to skip to the next stage